 You’ll want to make sure that you only send emails to people who really want it and gave you explicit permission to email them.
 If you send marketing messages to people who did not request them, they will mark your emails as spam.

 Thus, check your email acquisition practice and stop collecting email addresses from public sources if you do it.
 Consider adding a subscription form to your website and allow visitors to subscribe to your list if they liked your content.

-Handling of bounce, unsubscribe and FBL (complaints) emails is provided as a feature by email service providers, so their users don't have to care about it as it is done automatically.
+Bounce, unsubscribe and FBL (complaints) emails are provided as a feature by email service providers, so their users don’t have to care about it as it is done automatically.

-Marketers who run in-house email systems and manage own SMTP servers have to set up the process of handling bounce, unsubscribe and FBL email messages for further suppression of these from their mailing list.
+Marketers who run in-house email systems and manage their own SMTP servers have to set up the process of handling bounce, unsubscribe, and FBL email messages for further suppression of these from their mailing list.

-If you are like them, make sure that your email system processes such emails after each email campaign and excludes them from your active list.
+If you are one of them, make sure that your email system processes such emails after each email campaign and excludes them from your active list.